Updated 21st April 2020

 We will never sell or swap your details.
 We may share your information with third parties in the process of managing your engagement with us, such as payment processors for donations, partners who manage sponsored events.

 If you change your mind after ‘opting in’ to receive our information, you can unsubscribe using the link in an email, write to [email protected] and let us know.
-Our data protection officer is Adina Claire.
+The Head of Finance & Operations will respond on data protection issues.

 We ensure that there are appropriate technical controls in place to protect your personal details.
 For example our online forms are always encrypted and our network is protected and routinely monitored.